ciscolivelabs/wxcclabguides/LTRCCT-2336/Lab_Info.md

 1. Please confirm that you can login to WxCC Admin portal and Agent desktop by using the links above.

-2. You have to use the admin account (with Administrator privileges) for access to Control Hub and Administration portal.
+2. Use the admin account (with Administrator privileges) to access Control Hub and Administration portal.

+3. To login agent or supervisor, use Agent desktop URL (in the Incognito mode-Chrome browser or Private Window-Firefox browser).

-3. Please follow the labs in the same order as they are provided.
+4. Please follow the labs in the same order as they are provided.

 ### Users

-The users have the following preconfiguration
+Users are already configured for you with following user settings in the Webex CC admin portal.

 | **User Role** | **User email**                       |
 | ------------- | ------------------------------------ |